-You can think of it as a SIEM is spraying a mass area for mosquitoes and hoping to get everything, where an MDR is swatting them individually after isolating which ones were the most likely to bite.
+You can think of it as a SIEM is spraying a mass area for mosquitoes and hoping to get everything, whereas an MDR is swatting them individually after isolating which ones were the most likely to bite.
 An advanced and modern MSSP is trying to know about all of the mosquitoes, report on them all and swat the ones most likely to bite.

 If you are an organization that falls under a regulatory compliance it’s likely that MDRs may not measure up to the compliance requirements.
 This would have to be evaluated individually to be sure, but most compliances have not caught up to MDR as a service.
 Another area in compliance that can be an issue for MDR is log availability and retention.
 Most SIEMs will be able to collect and retain all logs, where MDR is trying to pinpoint meaningful logs.

 So the answer to can I replace my SIEM with MDR is still a difficult question to answer but probably not, and you probably shouldn’t.
-Ideally you would use both, but if it comes down to one or the other the managed SIEM will likely give you more bang for your buck.
+Ideally, you would use both, but if it comes down to one or the other the managed SIEM will likely give you more bang for your buck.
 As time goes on it’s highly likely that MSSPs and SIEM tools will incorporate MDR and MDR will start to evolve to include SIEM elements.